Picture this: you’re sitting in your automobile about to shift out of Park when the engine suddenly stalls.

 Faulty Oxygen or Mass Airflow Sensor

-Your vehicle is filled with different sensors.
+Your vehicle is filled with numerous sensors.
 Each relays specific information to the ECM (Engine Control Module).
 The ECM then takes this data and regulates how the engine operates to ensure it’s running optimally.

 Clogged EGR Valve